Kharkiv: Parks

-Kharkiv contains numerous parks and gardens such as the Central Park, Shevchenko park, Hydro park, Strelka park, Sarzhyn Yar and Feldman ecopark.
+Kharkiv contains numerous parks and gardens such as the Central Park, Taras Shevchenko Garden, Zhuravlivskyi Hydropark, Strelka park, Sarzhyn Yar and Feldman ecopark.
 The Central Park is a common place for recreation activities among visitors and local people.
-The Shevchenko park is situated in close proximity to the V.N.
-Karazin National University.
+The Shevchenko Garden is situated in close proximity to the V.N.
+Karazin Kharkiv National University.
 It is also a common place for recreation activities among the students, professors, locals and foreigners.

 The Ecopark is situated at circle highway around Kharkiv.
 It attracts kids, parents, students, professors, locals and foreigners to undertake recreation activities.
 Sarzhyn Yar is a natural ravine three minutes walk from "Botanichniy Sad" station.
 It is an old girder that now – is a modern park zone more than 12 km in length.
 There is also a mineral water source with cupel and a sporting court.

+Kharkiv Zoo

+Kharkiv Zoological Park (commonly known as Kharkiv Zoo) is a state-owned zoo in Kharkiv.
+It is the oldest zoo in Ukraine, established in 1896 and opened to visitors in 1903.
+It is located in the city's Nahorny district, within the Taras Shevchenko Garden.

+In 1983, the zoo was designated a nature conservation site of republican significance within the Ukrainian SSR.
+In 1992, in accordance with the Law of Ukraine "On the Nature Reserve Fund of Ukraine," the institution received the status of a zoological park of national importance.

+The zoo houses representatives of rare and endangered species listed in the Red Data Book of Ukraine and the IUCN Red List (including the American alligator, Cuban crocodile, Asian elephant, Przewalski's horse, chimpanzee, jaguar, Bengal and Sumatran tigers, and Burmese python, among others).
+Appropriate living conditions that approximate their natural habitats have been created for these animals, along with specialized dietary plans; several rare species successfully breed in captivity.

 Language

 The majority spoken language in Kharkiv is Russian.
 Even after Ukraine gained its independence, Russian was still used predominantly by ethnic Russians and Ukrainians alike, although after the onset of the 2022 Russian invasion of Ukraine, many of the city's residents attempted to transition to Ukrainian.